hamishgibbs/pull_facebook_data_for_good/README.md

 Target datsets are stored in a standard format (country, id, date) in a csv file.
 Currently, the full timeseries of every listed datset is downloaded.

 Note: this is an early release with limited functionality, suggestions and contributions are welcome.

+More info on Facebook Data for Good: https://dataforgood.fb.com/